jsochoaco/jsochoaco/README.md

 ## 🚀 About Me

 I’m a technical founder and builder working on **applied AI for agriculture**.
-CTO & Co-founder at **Tecde / Harvis**, a multimodal AI platform for crop productivity and quality estimation using computer vision and predictive models.
+CTO & Co-founder at **Tecde / Harvis**, a multimodal AI platform to give technical assitant to agricultors into Whatsapp.

 Background in mechanical engineering, product design, and full-stack development.
 I specialize in turning messy real-world problems into working AI systems and production MVPs.